 Food impacts on our brain functioning and mood; the wrong food induces extreme highs and lows, and mood swings.
 When we nourish ourselves with good food, it works on both a mental and physical level.
 The right foods not only give us fuel, they keep our immune system healthy, support the functioning of our organs, and keep our metabolism in check.
 Working with our qualified nutritionist and health educator, Nicky, you will learn the basics about fuelling your body properly to reduce or remove symptoms of ill health as well as hooking you up with lots of resources to support you on your journey.

 Exercise not only contributes to our overall physical health and wellbeing but is essential for our mental wellbeing too; stimulating the formation of new brain cells and releasing mood enhancing endorphins, which promotes a sense of wellbeing and keeps depression at bay.
 This is particularly important for people with long term conditions who can be prone to depression.
 Exercise also boosts our central nervous system, reduces illness relapses, and improves cognitive performance.
 Clients can work with me on subtle body movement that will support their balance, coordination and help to strengthen and lengthen muscles.
-Client’s have the additional option then of working with one of our partners, James, who is a qualified personal trainer.
+Client’s have the additional option then of working with our Fitness coach, James, who is a qualified personal trainer.
 James works at a pace and level that is right for each person, getting them back into good physical shape, as well helping in areas such as building muscle, stamina, a healthy heart and good lung capability.

 To deal with every day life challenges, and especially when recovering from injury, major surgery or illness, our emotional wellbeing needs to be in tip top condition.
 Emotional wellbeing is about feeling safe, steady, and at peace with yourself and the world around you.
 It’s about being able to get back on track if something gives us an emotional knock, it’s about how we process and internalise what’s happening to us, and around us.
 It’s about resilience and strength.
 It’s what determines how well we live our lives.
 Emotional wellbeing comes about with a balance of the three wellbeing aspects outlined above, however, when it’s not taken into account during recovery not only does it impede your progress, it can manifest itself in all kinds of issues with our mental health (anxiety, anger, depression, hopelessness and helplessness), and also our physical health (aches, pains, weight loss or gain).
 When one is impacted, so is the other.
 You cannot separate mind-body.